fastrgv/RufasSok/README.md

 -----------------------------------------------------------------

 Linux Note:  a "mouse" or "sloppy" window focus policy might allow
-	window focus to slip away while changing puzzles (because the new window no longer includes the pointer).
+	window focus to slip away while changing puzzles (if the new window no longer includes the pointer).
 In this case, simply move the cursor back onto the puzzle window.
 This annoyance does NOT occur with a systemwide "click" policy.